netsil/app-demo/README.md

 We also provide two webserver containers which talk to each other and the web app

 ## Prerequisites
-- A VM with Docker installed
+- Docker is installed on the VM(s) where you're running the webservers
 - Make sure that communication between the webservers are allowed through the firewall

 You may use the provided `./install-docker-centos.sh` script to install docker.

 This script has been tested on Centos 7.

 ## Architecture
 A container running haproxy will make requests to another container running apache.